Tuesday, July 1, 2008

 Hear what critics and audiences are saying:

 "A Masterpiece!
 Disney has done it again!
 The artistry of the animated feces was exquisite.
-It was so life-like, you felt like it was the audience being pelted with monkey waste, not those groups of unsuspecting tourists and school groups.
+It was so life-like, as an audience, you felt like you being pelted with monkey waste, not those groups of unsuspecting tourists and school groups from the movie.
 Truly amazing!" - Dan Heilman of the San Jose Chronicle.

 "I laughed so hard, I peed my pants and soiled my popcorn!
 Those monkeys were going totally apeshit!
 Literally!" - Anonymous